ICMLAnonymousSubmission/T-REX/README.md

 Calculate the F1Score between the predicted attention map and ground truth.

-This metric could also be used with ModelEvaluationCallback to calculate F1Score after each training epoch.
+This metric can also be used with ModelEvaluationCallback to calculate F1Score after each training epoch.

 ![\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}](https://latex.codecogs.com/svg.latex?\Large&space;F1Score=\frac{2*Precision*Recall}{Precision+Recall++eps})